box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 triggered when the information barrier prohibits adding a user to a specific group.

-The `additional_details` payload provides the following details:
+The `additional_details` payload provides details of the restricted groups:

 ```js
 "additional_details": {